 The Company invests its excess capital in liquid investments to obtain adequate returns.
 The investment decision is based on cash management to ensure working capital is available to meet the Company's short-term obligations while maximizing liquidity and returns of unused capital.

-(An Exploration Stage Company) Notes to the Condensed Consolidated Interim Financial Statements Three months ended March 31, 2019 (Unaudited - Prepared by Management) (Stated in Canadian dollars)
+(An Exploration Stage Company) Notes to the Condensed Consolidated Interim Financial Statements Three and Nine months ended September 30, 2019 (Unaudited - Prepared by Management)

 4. Management of Capital (continued)